nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Lastly, we also share our difficulties and challenges faced under:
 * [8.
 Effort](#8-appendix-effort)

-We once again thank you for your interest in MyInsuRec.
-If you have any questions or feedback about MyInsuRec, feel free to reach out to us at [myinsurec@gmail.com](mailto:myinsurec@gmail.com).
+We once again thank you for your interest in _MyInsuRec_.
+If you have any questions or feedback about _MyInsuRec_, feel free to reach out to us at [myinsurec@gmail.com](mailto:myinsurec@gmail.com).

 --------------------------------------------------------------------------------------------------------------------

 ## 3. Design

-This section gives you a high-level overview of the internal design of MyInsuRec, and goes lower-level as you move along the section.
+This section gives you a high-level overview of the internal design of _MyInsuRec_, and goes lower-level as you move along the section.

 <div markdown="span" class="alert alert-primary">